Tuo-Liang/YESBUT/README.md

 # Cracking the Code of Juxtaposition: Can AI Models Understand the Humorous Contradictions (NeurIPS'24 Oral)

-This is an official pytorch implementation of our paper:
+This repository provides the official *data release* and *code implementation* of our paper:

 Hu Z, Liang T, Li J, Lu Y, Zhou Y, Qiao Y, Ma J, Yin Y., **Cracking the Code of Juxtaposition: Can AI Models Understand the Humorous Contradictions**, NeurIPS, 2024.